VeriSphereVSP/docs/whitepaper.md

 Tokenomics

 * VSP Token: Uncapped, minted/burned based on alignment.
-Initialized to $1 per token at release (1 VSP = $1, pegged to gold value via Chainlink XAU/USD oracle for dynamic adjustments).
+Initialized to $1 per token at release (1 VSP at launch = $1.
+Posting fee at launch will be 1 VSP, and will remain pegged to gold value via Chainlink XAU/USD oracle for dynamic adjustments).

 Development Process and Bounty System
 VeriSphere is developed as an open-source project on GitHub (github.com/verisphere), with a browser interface at verisphere.co.
 The development process is bounty-driven, allowing solo and community contributions without a legal entity.
 Tasks are broken into modular bounties on Gitcoin, paid in VSP from the treasury wallet.
 Bounties are paid solely by VSP issuance, minted on-demand from the treasury contract.